kriszyp/msgpackr/README.md

 let extPackr = new Packr();
 addExtension({
 	Class: MyCustomClass,
-	type: 11, // register our own extension code (a type code from 1-100) pack(instance) {
+	type: 11, // register your own extension code (a type code from 1-100) pack(instance) {
 		// define how your custom class should be encoded return extPackr.pack(instance.myData); // return a buffer